-5.3.
-Contracts Requiring OSC Approval
+5.3 Contracts Requiring OSC Approval

-Any Procurement Contract exceeding \$1,000,000, originally or as amended, which was awarded non-competitively or will be paid in whole or in part from monies appropriated by the State, and any Amendment to a Procurement Contract previously approved by the OSC where the value of the Amendment is ten percent (10%) or more of the Procurement Contract value as originally approved by the OSC, shall be submitted to OSC for filing within 60 days after execution and if the contract/Amendment is the subject of an active written notice by OSC, such Amendment shall be submitted to OSC for prior approval.
+Any Procurement Contract exceeding \$1,000,000, originally or as amended, which was awarded non-competitively or will be paid in whole or in part from monies appropriated by the State, and any Amendment to a Procurement Contract previously approved by the New York State Office of the State Comptroller ("OSC") where the value of the Amendment is ten percent (10%) or more of the Procurement Contract value as originally approved by the OSC, shall be submitted to OSC for filing within 60 days after execution and if the contract/Amendment is the subject of an active written notice by OSC, such Amendment shall be submitted to OSC for prior approval.

-5.4.
-Designation of Approval Authority
+5.4 Designation of Approval Authority

-Any officer or Department Head who seeks to designate another employee to exercise approval authority as provided for under these Guidelines must first have such designation approved by the most senior administrative officer, General Counsel, and Chief Financial Officer.
+Any officer or Department Head who seeks to designate another employee to exercise approval authority as provided for under these Guidelines must first be trained on how to conduct sufficient reviews and approvals and be so designated in writing.

-5.5.
-Additional Approvals and Reports
+5.5 Additional Approvals and Reports

-5.5.1.
-Independent Auditors
+5.5.1 Independent Auditors